viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 tags: ["mock", "simulation"]
 ---

-This tutorial will show you how to build a mock robot using just your personal laptop so you can try using Viam without any robotic hardware.
+This tutorial will show you how to build a mock robot using just your personal laptop so you can try using [Viam](/viam) without any robotic hardware.
-This is a great way to learn how to configure robots [with Viam](/viam).
+This is a great way to learn how to [configure](../../../manage/configuration/) robots with Viam.

-Most Viam [components](../../../components/) come with a _fake_ model that can be useful when testing.
+Most Viam [components](../../../components/) have a _fake_ model that can be useful when testing.
 These fake components interact with Viam like real hardware, but of course, do not actually exist.
-We will be using these fake components to build out a mock robot and explore how to use Viam.
+You'll use these fake components to build out a mock robot and explore how to use Viam.

 In this tutorial, you will set up, control, and program a mock robotic arm and a mock sub-part with a motor using fake components.